 How Often Should I Have My Boiler Inspected?

-How Do I Know If My Boiler Needs To Be Inspected?
+How Do I Know If My Boiler Needs An Inspection?

-- Strange noises: You may notice strange noises coming from your boiler.
-Clanking, tapping, whistling, banging, or any other unusual sounds are also indicative of a boiler in need of repair.
-This could be due to loose internal parts knocking together or issues with your pump.
-Either way, it is important to have your boiler inspected and make any necessary repairs right away, both for the sake of keeping your boiler in optimal condition.
+You may notice strange noises coming from your boiler.
+Clanking, tapping, whistling, banging, or any other unusual sounds indicate a boiler in need of repair.
+These noises could be due to loose internal parts knocking together or issues with your pump.
+Either way, it is vital to have your boiler inspected and make any necessary repairs right away, both for the sake of keeping your boiler in optimal condition.
 These boiler repairs can be fixed if caught early but can lead to much more costly repairs if left unchecked.

-- Your pilot light is misbehaving: If you notice that your pilot light is constantly going out or boasts a yellow/orange flame instead of the proper blue, it can be for several reasons.
-This is most common on older boilers, as the pilot light ignites a slow stream of gas provided by the main burner.
-Without the sensor in the pilot light tube, the valve controlling gas flow would continue to build up—an otherwise risky scenario.
+If you notice that your pilot light is constantly going out or boasts a yellow/orange flame instead of the proper blue, it can be for several reasons.
+This occurrence is most common on older boilers; the pilot light ignites a slow stream of gas provided by the main burner.
+Without the pilot light tube sensor, the valve controlling gas flow would continue to build up—an otherwise risky scenario.
 If you notice that your pilot light is behaving oddly or just not cooperating at all, you may want to reach out as soon as possible.

-- Your boiler is leaking: If you notice any water surrounding your boiler, you may have a serious problem on your hands, such as a broken seal or valve.
+If you notice any water surrounding your boiler, you may have a severe problem on your hands, such as a broken seal or valve.
 As this can lead to rust and corrosion, it is important to shut it off and call a professional.
 On top of boiler repair costs, a leaky boiler can quickly lead to water damage in your home.

-- Your boiler shows a high pressure: Your boiler is not taking college exams or dealing with crunch time at work, so it should always remain at a steady pressure.
+Your boiler is not taking college exams or dealing with crunch time at work, so it should always remain under steady pressure.
 A standard range for modern boiler pressure is 1.0 – 1.5 bar.
 Anything lower than 1 bar will typically not run due to safety devices implemented in the system.
-However, if a boiler is showing the correct pressure yet continues to exhibit problems, it may be time to schedule your boiler a check-up.
+However, if a boiler shows the correct pressure yet continues to exhibit problems, it may be time to schedule your boiler a check-up.

-- Your boiler is greedy for gas: If you notice your boiler consuming more gas than usual, it may be a sign that your boiler is not performing efficiently.
-The older a boiler gets the more difficult it is for the system to keep up with its standard output without working harder.
-This puts stress on the boiler as a whole.
+If you notice your boiler consuming more gas than usual, it may signify that your boiler is not performing efficiently.
+The older a boiler gets, the more difficult it is for the system to keep up with its standard output without working harder.
+This progression puts stress on the boiler as a whole.
 Not only is gas-guzzling taxing on your wallet, so maybe the costs of repair—or even replacement—if the issue is left unaddressed for too long.

-The following tips are from the Energy Star library of articles, which is a fantastic resource where you can read about numerous HVAC topics for your home, including energy-saving tips.
+Want to learn how to maintain your boiler after your repair better?
+The following tips are from the Energy Star library of articles, a fantastic resource where you can read about numerous HVAC topics for your home, including energy-saving tips.

-Boiler maintenance is a bit more complicated, as each system is configured differently.
+Boiler maintenance is a bit more complicated because each system’s configuration is different.
 Only a few general maintenance tips apply to the majority of boiler systems.

 Your boiler is an essential part of your home, and when it comes to repair and maintenance, it is better to be safe and avoid your boiler breaking down completely.
 You don’t want to be without heat during cold weather.
 The best way you can prevent that particularly uncomfortable scenario is to keep up with routine maintenance.

-So, call the professionals at Chatham Comfort Controls.
-We can advise you on the best steps to take if you are noticing irregular behavior from your boiler, provide service and maintenance, and fully replace outdated or broken boilers.
+Call the professionals at Chatham Comfort Controls.
+We can advise you on the best steps to take if you notice irregular behavior from your boiler, provide service and maintenance, and entirely replace outdated or broken boilers.
 Call now to learn more about our Chicagoland boiler repair services and South Suburbs boiler repair services.
 We operate twenty-four hours a day and seven days a week so that you can have peace of mind at all times.

 Schedule Repair or Service